brnolson/sort_stack/README.md

 1. Loop through each PPA and assign leaders to members.
 2. Ensure leaders are not repeatedly assigned to the same members.
 3. Select leaders with the fewest prior interactions with a member (or other leader) to ensure diverse assignments.
+4. Ensure method is well documented to ensure this routine's longevity

 The function could follow this basic structure: